macaw-cad/DynaMail/README.md

 # Developing the tooling
 When developing on the **MailBuilder** or **AzureFunctions** use `npm run start:tooling` which uses watches to restart the required processes when code changes in the **MailBuilder**.

+# Tribute - standing on the shoulders of giants
+The implementation of DynaMail uses code from [mjml-sendgrid-toolkit](https://github.com/adambrgmn/mjml-sendgrid-toolkit) by Adam Bergman.
+A heavy modified version of this code-base is included within this project in the folder `MailBuilder`, because many modifications were made to get the required functionality.

+Other important NPM packages used in the project:
+- [MJML](https://mjml.io/) - _The only framework that makes responsive email easy.
+MJML is a markup language designed to reduce the pain of coding a responsive email_
+- [Handlebars](https://handlebarsjs.com/) - _Minimal templating on steroids_